mongodb/mongodb-atlas-service-broker/docs/README.md

    `atlas-cluster-binding` can be created by running `kubectl create -f script/kubernetes/binding.yaml`.
 The binding credentials will automatically be stored in a secret of the same name.
-9. After use all bindings can be removed by running `svcat unbind atlas-cluser-instance` and the cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance`.
+9. After use, all bindings can be removed by running `svcat unbind atlas-cluser-instance` and the cluster can be deprovisioned using `svcat deprovision atlas-cluster-instance`.
 10. Run `scripts/kubernetes-teardown.sh <namespace>` to fully remove the service broker.